SuleimanFarah/sunpy/GSOC/2020/GSOC-2020-Abhijeet-Manhas.md

 <!--
 ### 3.3 Standardizations for HelioViewer*

-It would be slightly typical to standardize the  `HelioViewerClient` since it has four types of searchers’ namely `get_closet_image`, `get_jp2_header` returning dict and `download_jp2`, `download_png` returning a file url.
+It would be slightly typical to standardize the  `HelioViewerClient` since it has four types of searchers' namely `get_closet_image`, `get_jp2_header` returning dict and `download_jp2`, `download_png` returning a file url.
  For those returning dict, a similar API to `meta_cols` shall be implemented allowing a few default columns and user-chosen columns.
 The `attrs` passed in the query will be used for meta only response for those which return a url.
 To increase interpretability, Users can provide options to display Sunpy maps in the response table also.
 -->

 ## 4. Query inspection and post search Filtering

  The feature worked for VSO till v0.9.9 but broke when v1.0.0 was released.
-After knowing the bad commit, first I’ll correct it for VSO and then add a `search` method to query response objects of all clients.
+After knowing the bad commit, first I'll correct it for VSO and then add a `search` method to query response objects of all clients.

 ### 4.1 Implement filter_results for net attrs